 The Embedded Speech Hybrid Offer is subject to the Limited Access Services terms for Azure AI Services and AI Services in the Product Terms for Online Services.

 License to Embedded Speech Components

-If Customer is approved for access to the Embedded Speech Hybrid Offer pursuant to the Limited Access Services terms, and provided that Customer is in compliance with these terms and conditions for the Embedded Speech Hybrid Offer, Microsoft grants Customer a worldwide, non-exclusive, non-transferable, royalty-free, limited license under Microsoft’s intellectual property rights in the Embedded Speech Components to exercise the Conditional Rights to Use and Distribute Embedded Speech Components as set forth in the Microsoft Software License Terms for the Microsoft Cognitive Services Speech SDK (“Speech SDK Agreement”).
+If Customer is approved for access to the Embedded Speech Hybrid Offer pursuant to the Limited Access Services terms, and provided that Customer is in compliance with these terms and conditions for the Embedded Speech Hybrid Offer, Microsoft grants Customer a worldwide, non-exclusive, non-transferable, royalty-free, limited license under Microsoft’s intellectual property rights in the Embedded Speech Components to exercise the Conditional Rights to Use and Distribute Embedded Speech Components as set forth in the Microsoft Software License Terms for the Microsoft AI Services Speech SDK (“Speech SDK Agreement”).
 If Customer fails to comply with any of its conditions or obligations in connection with the Embedded Speech Hybrid Offer, then Customer does not have any rights to use or distribute the Embedded Speech Components on Company Devices (as defined in the Speech SDK Agreement) or otherwise.

 In addition to all applicable conditions in the Speech SDK Agreement, Customer’s license to use and distribute Embedded Speech Components is subject to the following: